gallegojm/Arduino-Ftp-Server/README.md

 ## 3) Library FatFs from ChaN adapted by me to run on Arduino
    - Link: https://github.com/gallegojm/Arduino-FatFs
    - For low level access to memory card, need SdFat version 1.4
-   - In file FtpServerConfig.h set FTP_FILESYST to FTP_FATFS
+   - In file FtpServerConfig.h set **FTP_FILESYST** to **FTP_FATFS**
    - In the Ide, open example FtpServerFatFs
    - Continue as for SdFat 1.4

 ## 4) Libraries Adafruit_SPIFlash and SdFat-Adafruit-Fork to access SPI memories
    - Needs: https://github.com/adafruit/Adafruit_SPIFlash
    - Needs: https://github.com/adafruit/SdFat
-   - In file FtpServerConfig.h set FTP_FILESYST to FTP_SPIFM
+   - In file FtpServerConfig.h set **FTP_FILESYST** to **FTP_SPIFM**
    - Check files Adafruit_SPIFlash/src/flash_devices.h and
        Adafruit_SPIFlash/src/Adafruit_SPIFlashBase.cpp to select your
        memory chip
    - In the Ide, open example FtpServerSpiFlash
    - Continue as for SdFat 1.4

+## Differences between those libraries:
+   - The new version of **SdFat** is the most recommendable as developed and maintained especially for the Arduino.
+Be sure to use version 2.0.2 or more recent.
+   - FatFs lets you select the character encoding and the code page.
+This is useful if files name include accented letters but this increases the size of the sketch and the memory used.
+   - Adafruit_SPIFlash and SdFat-Adafruit-Fork permit to use SPI flash memories instead of SD memories.

 # ========
 # Definitions